+To create insurance claims directly in your SimplePractice account, you'll first need to add the client's billing and insurance information.
 Making sure that your clients' information is entered properly from the start will minimize claim rejections and help you avoid lengthy calls with insurance payers later on.
-Use this guide to set yourself up for success when entering your clients' insurance information.

 After you've added a client, you can manage all of their information by clicking Edit under their name while viewing their profile.

-We'll walk through the following client information settings:
+This guide will walk through the settings for the following client information:

 - Demographic Info